 , to its long list of firsts.
 This revolutionary technology uses high speed printers to give a life-like realism to the decorations on the tile.

-What has never changed over the decades of business for Florida Tile is a dedication to its employees, customers, and society.
+What has never changed over the decades of business for Florida Tile is its dedication to its employees, customers, and society.
 Their safety and on-time delivery records are unrivaled in the industry.
 Florida Tile was the first to attain GREENGUARD® certification for all of its products and one of the earliest producers to carry the Certified Porcelain mark on all of its porcelain lines.
-Another first, a unique partnership with a charitable organization that takes unsellable tile and provides floors for the underprivileged in the US and abroad keeping this tile out of landfills was begun in 2008.
+Another first, a unique partnership with a charitable organization that takes the unsellable tile and provides floors for the underprivileged in the US and abroad keeping this tile out of landfills was begun in 2008.

 As it has always done, Florida Tile is looking ahead for opportunities to innovate and streamline.
 The headquarters moved in 2010 from Lakeland, FL to a modern office building in Lexington, KY where the support staff can function seamlessly with the production facility.
 This is part of a broader strategy by Panariagroup to use the American market as the strategic centerpiece of their globalization development.